-At South Avenue, our curriculum is designed with the intent that each child becomes a caring, confident and curious young person with a passion for learning and achieving.
+At South Avenue, our curriculum is designed with the intent that each child becomes an ambitious, encouraging and resilient young person with a passion for learning and achieving.

 - Work scientifically, applying their knowledge of science through asking questions and conducting research, setting up tests, observing, recording data and evaluating their results;